Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

 and diffeomorphisms

 so that \begin{enumerate} \item the two forms satisfy the proportionality relation

-for some positive constants $\lambda_\pm \in \R$, and \item the natural isomorphism between the normal bundle of $Z_\pm$ in $\widetilde{X}$ and the kernel of $D p: TZ_\pm \to TY_\pm$ is orientation preserving resp. reversing for the positive resp. negative boundary. \end{enumerate} Denote by $X$ the interior of $\widetilde{X}$, viewed as a manifold with cylindrical ends, and, abusing terminology, call $X$ the cobordism. \end{definition}
+for some positive constants $\lambda_\pm \in \R$, and \item the isomorphism between the normal bundle of $Z_\pm$ in $\widetilde{X}$ and the kernel of $D p: TZ_\pm \to TY_\pm$ induced by the symplectic form is orientation preserving resp. reversing for the convex resp. concave boundary. \end{enumerate} Denote by $X$ the interior of $\widetilde{X}$, viewed as a manifold with cylindrical ends, and, abusing terminology, call $X$ the cobordism. \end{definition}

 \begin{remark} In the definition of cobordism the one-forms $\alpha_\pm \in \Omega^1(Z_\pm)$ are not required to extend over $X$, and will not, in our basic example of the Harvey-Lawson filling.
 For the most part, the reader could restrict to the case that $Z_\pm$ are contact manifolds, keeping in mind that the truncation of asymptotically-cylindrical manifolds such as the Harvey-Lawson filling are only Legendrian with respect to stable Hamiltonian structures on the boundary of the truncation. \end{remark}